isomerpages/cda-corp/_diseases-for-public/T to Z/Tuberculosis.md

 </li>
 </ul>
 <p></p>
-<p>TB disease is curable and the spread of TB is preventable.
-Early detection
+<p>TB disease is curable and its spread is preventable.
+Early detection and
-and prompt treatment is key.
+prompt treatment is key.
 If you have symptoms of TB, go see a doctor immediately.</p>
 <p></p>
 <p>Your doctor may ask you to go for a chest X-ray and put you through a
 series of clinical and laboratory investigations.</p>